navneil-naicker/acf-photo-gallery-field/readme.txt

 4. Please refer to the description for more info regarding the field type settings

 == Changelog ==
+=1.5.1=
+* [Bugfix] Error on saving post with empty gallery.
+Patch provided by @ugy
+* [Bugfix] Showing multiple photo gallery fields in the same page reported by @rickytoof9
+* [Added] Support for srcset.
+Special thanks to @ugy for the code

 = 1.5.0 =
 * [Added] Support for SVG
 * [Added] Support for legacy PHP version